 This is why Naval’s attempt to discredit postsecondary education as a pathway for building wealth is belittling and sends the wrong message.

 But wait, I can already hear the condescending replies:

 “That’s not ‘real’ wealth.”

 “Being a millionaire doesn’t make you wealthy.”

 Oh, is $2 million not wealthy enough for you?
-For the record, having $2 million in net worth puts you in the top 10% of all American households over 55:
+For the record, having $2 million in net worth puts you near the top 10% of all American households over 55:

 This is a great accomplishment and one that is not easy to do.
 In fact, Business Insider reported that it takes 32 years for the typical self-made millionaire to gain their wealth.

 Despite this effort, the message from some in the entrepreneurship community is that you would be a fool to get a degree, work a job, and only accumulate a few million dollars over the course of your career.
 They are implicitly communicating that money is the only thing worth pursing—that wealth is the highest goal in life.

 Robert Kiyosaki, echoes this message in Rich Dad, Poor Dad, one of the most popular personal finance books ever.
 The premise of the book is that the author’s “poor” father is poor because he works a nine-to-five job while his “rich” father is rich because he owns businesses.